metabrainz/metabrainz.org/docs/oauth/scopes.rst

 * The access token issued to your application carries exactly the scopes the user approved.
 You can confirm the scopes on a token using the :ref:`introspection endpoint <oauth/token-endpoints:token introspection>`.
-* The access token issued to your application carries exactly the scopes the user approved.
-You can confirm the scopes on a token using the :ref:`introspection endpoint <oauth/token-endpoints:token introspection>`.